Chambersburg Mall

+Closed mall in Pennsylvania, U.S.

-Chambersburg Mall is an abandoned enclosed shopping mall located near Chambersburg, Pennsylvania in the unincorporated community of Scotland.
+Chambersburg Mall is a closed shopping mall located near Chambersburg, Pennsylvania, in the unincorporated community of Scotland.
 Located at exit 20 off Interstate 81, the mall had a capacity of at least 64.
 It is currently owned and managed by Namdar Realty Group.
 The mall's anchor stores and last remaining store, inaccessible from the mall interior, was Black Rose Antiques & Collectibles.
 There are 3 other vacant anchor stores that were once JCPenney, Burlington, and The Bon-Ton.